liangzhangleon/CarND-Path-Planing-P11/README.md

 ## Behavior planning
 I use finite state machine for my behavior planner.
 The state transition function is `choose_next_state(vector<Vehicle> sensor_fusion)` in `Vehicle` class in vehicle.cpp.
 The state transition function has the following steps.

 * find possible successor_states.
 In general, the car just needs to decide to keep lane, change to left lane or change to right lane.
-But before changing lane, the car has to in a preparing lane change state as intermidiate step.
+But before changing lane, the car has to be in a preparing lane change state as intermediate step.
 For details, see code 58-89 in vehicle.cpp.
-* generate a (simple) trajectory for all the succesor states.
+* generate a (simple) trajectory for all the successor states.
 In my case, I only consider the vehicle in next time stamp.
 For details, see code 91-197 in vehicle.cpp.
 * Use a cost function to evaluate each trajectory and find the best trajectoy.
-For the cost function, I consider inefficient cost and collison cost.
+For the cost function, I consider inefficient cost and collision cost.
 Inefficient cost punishes the lane which the ego-car drives slower.
-Collison cost only comes into play if there is a potential collison during lane change.
+Collision cost only comes into play if there is a potential collision during lane change.
 See cost.cpp for details.

 Note I only need lane number for my motion planner.
 ## Motion planning